royendgel/mjpeg-tools/README.md

 CHANGELOG

+JUL 27:
+- Tests
+- Travis

 JUL 23:
-Fixed , now working also with dlink dcs-900
+- Fixed , now working also with dlink dcs-900

 JUL 17 :
 - Added four methods => as_image , as_mjpeg, as_flask_mjpeg, as_flask_image